fagan2888/filecopy/README.md

   - Copying Directories , and queueing files
   - saving progress log on pause and quit

-Will be implementing them on my free time.
+Will be implementing them on my free time.(Which is none. -Exams)

 **Thats it!**